 In addition to an unsubscribe link, consider an option for subscriber to manage their preferences.
 Perhaps they wouldn't want to unsubscribe entirely but prefer to only receive one email a month as opposed to weekly.
 This can help maintain your base effectively and ensure that you are communicating to your prospect based on their preferences.

 So there you have it.
-12 elements to pay attention to when creating your marketing emails.
-What do you think?
-Did I miss any?
-Let me know in the comments.
+All the elements to pay attention to when creating your marketing emails.